KrypProjects/privacy-policy/README.md

 How We Use Your Data:
 We don't use your personal data for the following purposes:
-Improving the Programs: We don't use your usage data to improve the performance and functionality of our programs and sending to /KrypProjects.
+Improving the Programs: We don't use your usage data to improve the performance and functionality of our programs and sending to KrypProjects.

 --------------------------------------------